tusharnt/docker-volume-vsphere/docs/user-guide/docker-plugin-drivers.md

 1. The current version of the Photon volume plugin doesn't support authentication as yet, this will be added up in a subsequent release.
 2. The "target port" is set to "9000" if authentication isn't enabled in photon controller, else port "443" is used.
 3. Both project and VM IDs mentioned above can be obtained via the "photon" CLI, see https://github.com/vmware/photon-controller/wiki/Compile-Photon-Controller-CLI.
+4. "vsphere" volume driver was earlier named as "vmdk" volume driver and both names - "vsphere" and "vmdk" - can be used interchangeably for now.
+The "vmdk" driver name will be deprecated in a later release, allowing users to use only "vsphere" as the driver name.